Heathen Lexicon

 Hospitality: one of the most important traditions and customs of Heathen peoples, which was vital for social order & holding together the Three social classes (see the Eddic Rígsþulr/Rígsmál); Andfang/Risna=hospitality, reception; Cumliþe/ Cumliþness=hospitality, Gæstliþe=welcoming; Gæstliþnesse=hospitable and accommodating; Gagnsamr=beneficent; Munificence; and in general, showing-of-courtesy, civility, being a good-neighbor, and readiness to help or host your Folk.
 Exemplified by the truce and friþ ending the Æsir/Vanir war.

-Hvitr: a “slang” term to describe a follower/s of christ-religion; originating during the 11th-century to describe new baptized converts, known as hvíta-váðir or “White Weeds” (due to their wearing white garments after baptism); also “White-Christ” was the converts favorite name for the main character of Roman Universalist Church religion.
+Hvitr: a “slang” term to describe a follower/s of christ-religion; originating during the 11th-century to describe new baptized converts, known as hvíta-váðir or “White Weeds” (due to their wearing white garments after baptism); also “White-Christ” was the euphemism for the main character of the Roman Universalist Church’s religion.

 Jarðarmen: Heathen ritual of “passing through” a portal of earth (ganga undir jarðarmen) or wood for healing, clarity, transformation, or as an ordeal.